 Any person (i.e., Christian or non-Christian, Catholic or Protestant) who wishes to enter marriage in the Catholic Church, and who has a former spouse who is living, needs to look at the possibility of a declaration of nullity in order to determine that they are free to marry in the Catholic Church.
 The fact that a couple was married before a Catholic priest and two witnesses does not necessarily guarantee that all the requirements were present to establish a valid marriage.
 As part of its fundamental teaching on marriage, the Catholic Church does not recognize divorce as ending the bond established in marriage, believing that marriage is binding until death.
 While the presumption always exists that a marriage is valid, either of the spouses has the right to ask the Church to examine this presumption after common life has ceased, there is no hope of reconciliation, and a civil divorce has been obtained.

-In order to expedite your case, marriage and divorce documents should accompany your preliminary application.
+In order to expedite your case, the following documents should accompany your preliminary application.

 Each case is unique.
 It is impossible to predict even the approximate time that it takes to process a case because of a number of variable factors.
 Normally a case in the first instance should be adjudicated within 6 – 12 months.
 Although the Tribunal strives to meet these expectations of the law, the number of cases to be examined, the availability of Tribunal personnel, and possible obstacles peculiar to a given case can prolong the process.
 The preliminary stage of the process does not have a timetable.
 A case can move along rapidly if all documents are presented as requested and if the parties and witnesses reply in a timely and informative fashion.
 If a sentence is appealed to a second instance Tribunal by one of the parties, then an additional six months should be contemplated.